Encino Man: Plot

 During a school field trip to the La Brea Tar Pits, Link grieves after realizing that the cavepeople he knew are all dead.
-Stoney and Dave reassure Link that he is not without friends.
-During a driver's ed lesson, Link drives away in a car with Dave, Stoney, and Robyn before stopping at a dance club.
+Stoney and Dave reassure him that he is not without friends.
+During a driver's ed lesson, Link drives away in a car with Dave, Stoney and Robyn before stopping at a dance club.

 Dave and Link are arrested after the police follow them.

-Dismayed by the caveman's antics and Robyn's desire to go to the prom with Link, Dave tries to abandon him, but Stoney reprimands him, leading to a fight between the two.
+Dismayed by Link's antics and Robyn's desire to go to the prom with Link, Dave tries to abandon him but Stoney reprimands him, leading to a fight between the two.
 This causes Link to return and break up the fight, leading Dave to apologize.

 On prom night, Link is a hit at the party with Robyn as his date, while Dave stays home.
-Matt breaks into Dave's bedroom and steals photographic evidence that Link is a caveman.
+Matt breaks into Dave's bedroom and steals Polaroids showing Link is a caveman.
 As Dave and Stoney pursue Matt and his friends, another earthquake happens.
-Matt exposes Link as a caveman in an attempt to destroy Dave and his reputations, but the student body accepts Link's status.
-Matt is humiliated, Dave and Robyn make up, and the three boys lead the entire prom in an impromptu caveman-like dance with Infectious Grooves providing the music.
+At the prom, Matt exposes Link as a caveman in an attempt to destroy Dave and his reputations, but the student body accepts Link's status.
+Matt is humiliated, Dave and Robyn make up and the three boys lead the entire prom in an impromptu caveman-like dance with Infectious Grooves providing the music.

 After the prom, some of the students visit Dave's house for a pool party, where Dave and Robyn kiss.
-Meanwhile, Stoney and Link discover breast prints on the slider and paint covering the walls of Dave's home.
+Meanwhile, Stoney and Link discover breast prints on the slider and mud on the walls of Dave's home.
 They follow muddy footprints to the bathroom and find Link's girlfriend, who also survived the earthquake during the ice age.
 He joins her in the bathtub and embraces her happily.
-She is also made to look like a modern human.
+They also make her up to look like a modern human.